 Yesterday, long-time WAC member Angel Reyes filed a lawsuit in small claims court against Canada Fibres Ltd. and United Staffing Services for wrongful dismissal.
-Angel worked for almost 5 years sorting garbage at Canada Fibres Ltd., Toronto’s largest recycling plant, through a temp agency, United Staffing Services.
-He earned minimum wage, had no benefits and… contine reading
+Angel worked for almost 5 years… contine reading

 Workers' Speak Out